Macflash/open-source-zombies/README.md

 Q to switch guns.

+## You

+The only thing protecting the brains of the world.
+You might look like bread, but better bread than dead.

 ## Zombies

 They're green.
 They want to eat you.

-## You

-The only thing protecting the brains of the world.

 ## Guns